A census of cool core galaxy clusters in IllustrisTNG: Core evolution

 \subsection{Pressure profiles}

 In the top row of Fig. \ref{fig:P_profiles} we plot the median CC, MCC and NCC pressure profiles for the different criteria at $z=0$.
 A linear combination of density and temperature, for $r>0.2r_{500}$ the profiles are in good agreement for all criteria, as expected from the density and temperature profiles.
 Inside this radius the classification of CCs by the central electron number density yields a CC profile with a central pressure that is $30$ per cent larger than the MCC profile, a result of the increased central density.
 For the central cooling time and cuspiness parameter the decrease in central temperature offsets the modest increase in central density and all profiles have similar central pressures.
+The overall change in the normalization of the median CC profiles for the different criteria is due to the mass dependence of their scatter, which changes the median mass of the sample.

 In addition, we plot the CC and NCC universal pressure profiles for the \textit{Planck} ESZ sample \citep{Planck_IR_V}.
 CCs were defined as having a central electron number density $n_{\mathrm{e}}>4\times10^{-2}\,\mathrm{cm}^{-3}$ \citep{Planck_ER_XI}.
-We calculate the observed profile using the listed parameters and calculating the virial pressure, $P_{500}$, using the median mass of each simulated sample.
+We calculate the observed universal profile using the listed parameters in \citet{Planck_IR_V}.
+For each simulated CC, MCC and NCC profile for each criteria we calculate the characteristic pressure, $P_{500}$, using the median mass of the sample.
+We then calculated the expected $P(r/r_{500})$ by multiplying the universal pressure profile by $P_{500}$.
 For all criteria the simulated and observed NCC profiles show good agreement.
 A like-with-like comparison classifying clusters by the central electron number density results in observed and simulated CC profiles that are in good agreement.
-However, using a different criterion produces a difference between the CC profiles in the core, due to the differing mass dependence of the criteria.
+However, using a different criterion leads to a disagreement between the simulated profile and the universal profile observed for CCs defined by the central electron number density.
+Hence, the properties of the average CC changes based on the chosen CC criterion.